oscdoctest/Qi-Docs/docs/Qi_Calc.rst

 can be either of the following types:

  - Scheduled
-     Run on periodic schedule
+     Run on periodic schedule.
  - Triggered
      Run whenever a particular input stream receives an event.

-A QiStream is the fundamental unit of storage in Qi.
-Each stream represents an ordered series of events or observations for a particular item of interest.

-QiStream management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.
+The Qi Calculation API is provided using the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.

-The following table shows the required and optional QiStream properties:
+The following table shows the required and optional Qi calculation properties:

 +---------------+------------------------------+-------------+--------------------------------------------+
 | Property      | Type                         | Optionality |Details                                     |